 In order to fulfill its mission, UHIP evaluates, investigates, and litigates claims of actual innocence.
 Letters from inmates and their agents are initially reviewed to ascertain whether there is an actual innocence claim that falls within project parameters.
-If so, UHIP requests additional information to provide a better understanding of the inmate's case and the basis of his innocence claim.
-Upon receipt of this information, UHIP reviews the case file to determine whether there is any viable evidence not previously examined by the trial fact-finder that would indicate that the inmate was wrongfully convicted.
+If so, UHIP requests additional information to provide a better understanding of the inmate's case and the basis of his1 innocence claim.
+Upon receipt of this information, UHIP reviews the case file to determine whether there is any viable evidence not previously examined by the trial fact-finder2 that would indicate that the inmate was wrongfully convicted.
 If there is, UHIP attempts to locate the exonerating evidence.
 Once evidence of actual innocence has been established, located, and verified, UHIP provides post-conviction legal assistance to wrongfully-convicted inmates by filing petitions for a writ of habeas corpus at the state and/or federal level and/or clemency applications.

 University of Houston Law Center (UHLC) students are integral to the success of UHIP.
 Students enroll in a semester-long Innocence Investigations class taught by Professor David R. Dow, Cullen Professor of Law, and Legal Clinic Supervisor/Adjunct Professor Cassandra Jeu.
 UHLC offers Innocence Investigations during the Fall, Spring, and Summer semesters.
 Like all clinics at UHLC, the Innocence Investigations class contains a substantive and practical component.
-UHLC and other students are also eligible to participate in UHIP's internship program during the fall, spring, and summer semesters.